Row-aware Randomized SVD with applications: Background material and related works

 where $\mathtt e$ denotes the Napier's constant. \end{theorem}

 \begin{theorem}[Deviation bounds~{\cite[Theorems $10.7$ and $10.8$]{Halko2010}}] Under the same hypotheses of Theorem~\ref{Th1_RSVD}, given $u,t\ge 1$, it holds that

-with failure probability at most $2t^{-l} + \mathtt e^{-\frac{u^2}{2}}$. \end{theorem}
+with failure probability at most $2t^{-\ell} + \mathtt e^{-\frac{u^2}{2}}$. \end{theorem}

-In the next section we propose a novel scheme for computing a randomized SVD of a given matrix $\mathbf{A}$.
-We will show that our procedure is able to compute better approximations to $\text{Range}(\mathbf{A})$ while maintaining the same exact computational cost of Algorithm~\ref{range_finder}.
+In the next section we employ a different scheme for computing a randomized SVD of a given matrix $\mathbf{A}$.
+We will show that this procedure is able to compute better approximations to $\text{Range}(\mathbf{A})$ while maintaining the same exact computational cost of Algorithm~\ref{range_finder}.
 The accuracy of RSVD can be improved by combining the algorithm with a power iteration.
 In particular, at the cost of multiplying by $(\bA \bA^T)^q$, the leading constant in the error bound decreases exponentially fast as the power $q$ increases.

 We conclude this section by recalling some recent work related to the RSVD.
 In particular, in~\cite{Troppetal2017} it has been proposed to modify the standard RSVD algorithm by introducing two sketching matrices $\mathbf{\Omega}\in\mathbb{R}^{n\times(k+\ell)}$ and $\mathbf{\Psi}\in\mathbb{R}^{t\times m}$, $t\geq k+\ell$.
 Once the sketchings $\mathbf{Y}=\mathbf{A\Omega}$, $\mathbf{W}=\mathbf{\Psi A}$ are computed, one constructs the skinny QR factorization of $\mathbf{Y}$, namely $\mathbf{QR}=\mathbf{Y}$, and computes the SVD of the $t\times n$ matrix $(\mathbf{\Psi Q})^\dagger\mathbf{W}$, i.e., $(\mathbf{\Psi Q})^\dagger\mathbf{W}=\mathbf{Z\Sigma V}^T$.
 Here $\dagger$ denotes the Moore–Penrose pseudoinverse of a matrix.
 The algorithm concludes by defining the approximate RSVD of $\mathbf{A}$ as $(\mathbf{QZ})\mathbf{\Sigma V}^T$; see~\cite[Algorithm 7]{Troppetal2017} for more details.
 The main advantage of this scheme over Algorithm~\ref{range_finder} is the streaming nature of the former, namely it is able to handle data models where $\mathbf{A}$ is given as a set of linear updates which are available one at a time and that cannot be revisited after they have been processed; see, e.g.,~\cite{DataStreams} for more details on data streams.